Founder Mark Kislingbury

 Mark Tod Kislingbury CSR, RMR, CRR was born in Ames, Iowa, and now currently resides in Houston, Texas, with his wife of 24 years and three children.
 He was educated at the American Institute of Business in Des Moines, Iowa, beginning in 1981 and departing in January of 1983.
 Throughout his career, Mark began developing a new style of writing, combining different strokes to form complete phrases and words where standard teaching theory demands several strokes per phrase and word due to the theory of always phonetically spelling out.
 He set out to prove that writing shorter created more productive and successful professional court reporters and through his Academy, would produce a higher graduation and achievement of licensing rate.
 He describes his career goal as “using the gifts God has given me to His glory and not my own”, and through this academy, and training both professionals and students alike on his popular website, www.magnmumsteno.com, he is sharing what has been one of the keys to his success.

 Career Achievements and Experience

-Mark has over 28 years in this career included 18 years as a freelance court reporter, 15 years as a broadcast captioner, and 10 years of performing Realtime for display purposes in majority depositions.
-Mark also has provided Realtime for display for multiple lengthy and high-profile trials, which has given him the reputation for being extremely accurate and unafraid to tackle any job.
-As a captionist, he has provided captioning for:
+Mark has over 40 years in this career included 18 years as a freelance court reporter, 15 years as a broadcast captioner, and many years of performing realtime for display purposes in depositions.
+Mark also has provided realtime for display for multiple lengthy and high-profile trials, which has given him the reputation for being extremely accurate and unafraid to tackle any job.
+As a captioner, he has provided captioning for:

 - Creation in the 21st Century on TBN, a show studying the science behind creation and evolution